onmax/ninja/content/blog/necesidad-de-tirar-cosas.md

 subtitle: A tu mente le sucede esto
 url: https://pau.ninja/necesidad-de-tirar-cosas
 slug: necesidad-de-tirar-cosas
-categories:
+categories: []
 image: persona-con-necesidad-de-tirar-cosas.jpg
 imageUrl: https://pau.ninja/wp-content/uploads/2024/10/persona-con-necesidad-de-tirar-cosas.jpg
 publishedAt: 2024-10-19T06:29:13.000Z
 modifiedAt: 2024-10-28T15:22:06.000Z
-scrappedAt: 2024-11-04T11:08:53.818Z
+scrappedAt: 2024-11-05T04:25:33.172Z
-audioLink: undefined
+bibliography:
-bibliography: Chaplin, L. N., & John, D. R. (2007).
+  - "Chaplin, L. N., & John, D. R. (2007).
 Growing up in a material world: Age differences in materialism in children and adolescents.
-Journal of Consumer Research, 34(4), 480-493.
+Journal of Consumer Research, 34(4), 480-493."
-Belk, R. W. (1988).
+  - Belk, R. W. (1988).
 Possessions and the extended self.
 Journal of Consumer Research, 15(2), 139-168.
-[3](javascript:void\(0\))Nørup, N., Pihl, K., Damgaard, A., & Scheutz, C. (2019).
+  - "[3](javascript:void\\(0\\))Nørup, N., Pihl, K., Damgaard, A., & Scheutz, C.
+    (2019).
 Development and application of a framework for identification of potential causes of waste generation in clothing supply chains.
-Sustainability, 11(13), 3714.
+    Sustainability, 11(13), 3714."
-Bick, R., Halsey, E., & Ekenga, C. C. (2018).
+  - Bick, R., Halsey, E., & Ekenga, C. C. (2018).
 The global environmental injustice of fast fashion.
 Environmental Health, 17(1), 92.
-Brooks, A. (2013).
+  - "Brooks, A. (2013).
 Stretching global production networks: The international second-hand clothing trade.
-Geoforum, 44, 10-22.
+Geoforum, 44, 10-22."
-Rochat, 2014.
+  - Rochat, 2014.
 Ownership and the sense of self.
-Behavioral and Brain Sciences, 40(2), 45-49 Kasser, T., & Ryan, R. M. (2001).
+Behavioral and Brain Sciences, 40(2), 45-49
+  - "Kasser, T., & Ryan, R. M. (2001).
 Be careful what you wish for: Optimal functioning and the relative attainment of intrinsic and extrinsic goals.
+In
-In P. Schmuck & K. M. Sheldon (Eds.), Life goals and well-being: Towards a positive psychology of human striving (pp. 116-131).
-Hogrefe & Huber Publishers.
+    P. Schmuck & K. M. Sheldon (Eds.), Life goals and well-being: Towards a positive psychology of human striving (pp. 116-131).
+Hogrefe & Huber Publishers."
-Saxbe, 2010.
+  - "Saxbe, 2010.
 Homes are for living in: Residential stress and psychological well-being.
-Personality and Social Psychology Bulletin, 36(1), 71-81
+Personality and Social Psychology Bulletin, 36(1), 71-81"
-McMains & Kastner, 2011.
+  - McMains & Kastner, 2011.
 Interactions of top-down and bottom-up mechanisms in human visual cortex.
 The Journal of Neuroscience, 31(2), 587-597
-Thaler, 1980.
+  - Thaler, 1980.
 Toward a positive theory of consumer choice.
-Journal of Economic Behavior & Organization, 1(1), 39-60 Tuan, Y. F. (1980).
+Journal of Economic Behavior & Organization, 1(1), 39-60
+  - Tuan, Y. F. (1980).
 The significance of the artifact.
 Geographical Review, 70(4), 462-472.
-Griskevicius, V., Tybur, J. M., Delton, A. W., & Robertson, T. E. (2011).
-The influence of mortality and socioeconomic status on risk and delayed rewards: A life history theory approach.
-Journal of Personality and Social Psychology, 100(6), 1015-1026.
+  - "Griskevicius, V., Tybur, J. M., Delton, A. W., & Robertson, T. E. (2011).
+    The influence of mortality and socioeconomic status on risk and delayed
+    rewards: A life history theory approach.
+Journal of Personality and Social Psychology, 100(6), 1015-1026."
-Epp, A. M., & Price, L. L. (2008).
-Family identity: A framework of identity interplay in consumption practices. _Journal of Consumer Research_, 35(1), 50-70.
+  - "Epp, A. M., & Price, L. L. (2008).
+Family identity: A framework of identity interplay in consumption practices. _Journal of Consumer Research_, 35(1), 50-70."
-Leotti et al., 2010.
+  - "Leotti et al., 2010.
 Born to choose: The origins and value of the need for control.
-Trends in Cognitive Sciences, 14(10), 457-463
+Trends in Cognitive Sciences, 14(10), 457-463"
-Clark, 1998.
+  - "Clark, 1998.
 Being There: Putting Brain, Body, and World Together Again.
-MIT Press, 13(2), 231-233 Schultz, 2015.
+    MIT Press, 13(2), 231-233"
+  - Schultz, 2015.
 Dopamine, reward, and decision making.
 Trends in Cognitive Sciences, 18(7), 241-243

 ---

 Ninjas de la vida, muchos pasamos por ese punto de nuestras vidas en el que de pronto, nos viene un arrebato de queremos deshacernos del máximo de cosas posible